 is planning to apply to a South Carolina state college or university and has not taken an art, theatre, or music-

-related class, please have the student speak with his or her counselor.
+related class, please have the student speak with a counselor.

 College Visits - Juniors and seniors who are interested in taking a college visit during the school week are asked to fill out a “Form to Request Absence for College Visit,” five days prior of the visit for the principal’s approval.
-Once the visit is complete, bring letterhead from the college visited stating the date of the visit and the students name.
-The forms can be picked up and turned back in to the Main Office.
+Once the visit is complete, bring letterhead from the college visited stating the date of the visit and the student's name.
+The forms can be picked up and turned back into the Front Office.